 So the idea is that these figures will represent where Barrois' Voltigeur brigade is on the table whilst they are waiting in reserve.
 Once the regiments move into action, I would replace this unit with full regiments in a different pose.
 As these figures are largely decorative, I couldn't see the point of painting a full 1:20 regiment (the "General de Brigade" Waterloo orbat gives a total of 112 figures for the 1st and 3rd Voltigeurs!).
 I thought about painting 24 figures, but then settled on 16 on the basis that I just couldn't see the point of painting any more.
 After all, few Napoleonic tables are ever large enough to accommodate troops held in reserve anyway, as there is often barely enough space for those in combat.
 I have one figure left over, so may well at some stage paint up a similar 16-figure unit to represent the Tirailleurs.

-These figures are missing their flag because I bought flags for the Tirailleurs instead of the Voltigeurs.
-Given that it will probably be a couple of weeks before the replacement arrives, I thought I'd post these pics sans drapeau rather than wait.
+When I originally wrote this post the was missing its flag because I bought flags for the Tirailleurs instead of the Voltigeurs.
+I've now added a newer photo with the correct flag.
 The figures are based on the larger plastic bases that come with the Perry plastic French infantry set.
 I had these left over as I'd based the 72eme Ligne in fours rather than sixes.
 You need the larger bases for these figures as the muskets take up extra space.
 I am not a huge fan of green coloured bases, so I painted the edges of these ones with GW "Bestial Brown".